Ralph Johnson (musician): Early life

 Johnson was born and raised in Los Angeles.
 His father was a lyricist and his mother was a vocalist, and they had music always playing in their home.
 At the age of eight years old Johnson received his first snare drum and drum lesson.
 Johnson developed a love of R&B music, listening mainly to Motown and Stax and Sly and the Family Stone.
 He played in elementary, junior high and high school bands.
 At age 13, he attended a James Brown concert, which was his first live concert and was amazed by the three drum sets on the stage.
 In 1965, Johnson's brother introduced him to the world of Jazz.
-He join local bands "The Teen Turbans" and "The Masters Children".
+He joined local bands "The Teen Turbans" and "The Masters Children".

 Earth, Wind and Fire

-In 1971, musician Maurice White the founder and bandleader of Earth, Wind & Fire, dismantled his band after recording two albums for Warner Brothers Records, leaving just him and his brother, bassist Verdine White.
+In 1971, musician Maurice White the founder and bandleader of Earth, Wind & Fire, dismantled his band after recording two albums for Warner Bros.
+Records, leaving just him and his brother, bassist Verdine White.
 In December 1971, after White saw Johnson playing at a club in Los Angeles, he called and asked Johnson to audition for a new line up of Earth, Wind & Fire.
 White added Johnson, vocalist Helena Davis, vocalist Phillip Bailey, flutist Ronnie Laws, keyboardist Larry Dunn, and rhythm guitarist Roland Bautista to his new line up.
 Vocalist Jessica Cleave a former member of Friends of Distinction soon replaced Davis.
 The new members along with the White brothers, became the new version of Earth, Wind & Fire.
-In 1972, they left Warner Brothers and recorded their album, "The Last Days and Times" for CBS/Columbia Records.
+In 1972, they left Warner Bros. and recorded their album, "The Last Days and Times" for CBS.

 As an Earth, Wind & Fire percussionist, Johnson was inducted into the Rock & Roll Hall of Fame, received 6 Grammy wins and 2 honorary Grammys, received a Star on the Hollywood Walk of Fame, earned 50 platinum and gold RIAA awards, 4 American Music Awards, and have sold over 90 million in record sales making them one of the world's best-selling bands of all time.